 3. Check if there's a message states You are logged on with a temporary profile.
 Roaming options are currently unavailable.
 If yes, restart your computer then sign in again.

 ◆ If you are working on something, remember to back it up, since it'll be deleted when you sign out of the temporary account.

 ◆ If you see this message "We can't sign into your account.
 This problem can often be fixed by signing out of your account and then signing back in", it can also be fixed by restarting the PC and signing in again.

-For those files that were not actually deleted but moved somewhere else, you can try finding
+For those files that were not actually deleted but moved somewhere else, you can try finding them after update.

 To do that, just click the search box on the taskbar and type the file's name.
 Here are something to be aware of:

 1. Some files might be hidden from view.
 Thus you can type folder in the search box to enter the File Explorer Options, and select Show hidden files, folders, and drives under the Hidden files and folders.
 Then search for your files again.